liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 > REMOVE BEFORE SUBMISSION: Exact format of value?
 URI? hash of EAT? ueid/eat_nonce?

-The following steps are the ones that will affect:
+The following steps are the ones that will be affected:

 1. newOrder Request Object - identifiers: During the certificate order creation step, the Client sends a /newOrder JWS request (Section 7.4 of {{rfc8555}}) whose payload contains an array of identifiers.
 The Client adds an rats identifier to the array.